pitsomashilo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Scrip 5-execute adds execute permissions to the owner of the file hello

 Script 6-multiple_permissions adds execute permission to the owner and group owner, and read permission to the other users, to the file hello

+Script 7-everybody adds executable permissions to the file hello for all users